-points (marked by the arrows).
-For the near-field term, all three flipping points (A, B, and C in Figure 7a) move to the right (A', B', and C' in Figure 7b).
-However, for the far-field S term, two points (D and F in Figure 7a) move to the right (D' and F' in Figure 7b), whereas the middle point (E in Figure 7a) stays unmoved (E' in Figure 7b).
-This can be clearly explained by the coefficient -(x/cr) in the second term of expression 2, which causes the opposite polarity about the zero offset and is independent of the source orientation.
+7b).
+For the far-field S term, however, two points (D, F in Figure 7a) move to the right (D', F' in Figure 7b) while the middle point (E in Figure 7a) stays unmoved (E' in Figure 7b).
+This can be clearly explained by the coefficient $-\frac{x}{cr}$ in the second term of expression (2), which causes the opposite polarity about the zero offset and is independent of the source orientation.
 The same explanation holds for far-field P, although the signal has poor sensitivity at the apex.
-The nearfield strain, on the contrary, does not have the unmoved sign-flipping center because it is described by the first term of expression 2.
+The near-field strain, on the contrary, does not have the unmoved sign-flipping center because it is described by the first term of expression (2).

-We can also rotate the fault plane around the y-axis to change the dip angle.
+We can also rotate fault plane around the y axis to change the dip angle.
 We find that this operation can drastically change the polarity pattern even for a slight amount of rotation.
-The comparison before and after a 4° dip angle change in Figure 8 demonstrates the dramatic change in response to such a small rotation.
-Again, when we trace the polarity-flipping points of the near-field strain and the far-field S strain, we observe that all points of the near-field strain move to the right, whereas the far-field S has only the left and right polarity-flipping points moving, and the middle point remains at the zero-offset channel.
+The comparison before and after a 4 degree dip angle change in Figure 8 demonstrates the dramatic change in response to such as small rotation.
+Again, when we trace the polarity-flipping points of the near-field strain and the far-field S strain, we observe that all the points of the near-field strain move to the right, whereas the far-field S has only the left and right polarity-flipping points moving, and the middle point remains at the zero-offset channel.
 Note that these observations are based on a fixed distance between the source and the cable.
-The polarity-flipping points may also change their locations along the fiber-optic cable when the horizontal distance and relative depth between the source and the cable change because they are essentially controlled by the radiation pattern determined by the azimuth and take-off angle from the source to the receiver.
+The polarity-flipping points may also change their locations along the fiber-optic cable when the horizontal distance and relative depth between the source and the cable changes, as they are essentially controlled by the radiation pattern determined by the azimuth and take-off angle from the source to the receiver.